Firebase Alternative for AI Agents: Webhooks & Automations

 - Simpler architecture — Firebase requires combining multiple services (Functions + Firestore + Auth)

-Codehooks is specifically designed for webhook handling, API development, and automation workflows — areas where Firebase requires significant setup.
+Codehooks is an agent-native backend platform designed for quick APIs, webhook handling, and automation workflows — areas where Firebase requires significant setup.

 Key Differences